Kara Duckworth, CFP®, CDFA®

 In most marriages, there’s a division of labor to maximize efficiency.
 For example, one spouse might manage day-to-day finances while the other handles the investments and wealth-building aspects.
 It’s important to stay involved in your household finances and get the complete picture of your wealth.
 We’ve seen instances of women clients who haven’t been involved in finances suddenly face a steep learning curve when a crisis hits, leaving her as the sole decision maker.

-If you work with an advisor, attend those meetings with your spouse so that you obtain financial literacy and understand how your financial plan works.
+If you and your spouse work with a wealth advisor, attend those meetings to help ensure that you obtain financial literacy and understand how your financial plan works.
 Think of these scheduled conversations with your advisor and spouse as critical times to discuss money and delegation of responsibilities.
 When thinking about retirement, it’s important to factor in your wants and make sure your voice is heard, because what you envision for your retirement may be different from your spouse’s vision.
-Not all decisions have to be jointly made.
-But it’s critical that women stay involved in conversations about retirement because women, more often than not, outlive their husbands.
-And because it’s highly likely that one spouse outlives the other, retirement planning together gives both spouses an opportunity to consider all possible scenarios.
+Not all decisions have to be jointly made, but it’s critical that women stay involved in conversations about retirement because women in opposite-sex marriages will often outlive their husbands.
+And because it’s highly likely that one spouse outlives the other in any type of marriage, retirement planning together gives both spouses an opportunity to consider all possible scenarios.

 Deciding together while thinking ahead

-Joe and Harriet, a retired married couple who reside in South Carolina, also have a condo in Sun Valley, Idaho, that they’ve owned for over 20 years.
-Sun Valley is Joe’s “happy place” – a mountain town where he can hike and fish in the summer and ski in the winter.
-When he retired, he wanted to sell the condo in Sun Valley and buy a much larger, single-family second home.
-It’s about twice the value of the condo but also comes with more maintenance costs and upkeep.
+For example, Joe and Harriet, a retired married couple who reside in South Carolina, also have a condo in Sun Valley, Idaho, that they’ve owned for more than 20 years.
+Sun Valley is Joe’s “happy place” — a mountain town where he can hike and fish in the summer and ski in the winter.
+When he retired, he wanted to sell the condo in Sun Valley and buy a much larger, single-family second home at about twice the value of the condo and which comes with more maintenance costs and upkeep.

 Harriet likes being in Idaho, but what she loves most is that her husband is so happy when they’re there.
 She’s nervous about having the larger amount of money tied up in a second home and the increased carrying costs.
 She shares that it’s very unlikely she would keep using the house as much when Joe passes away.
 If she were alone, she wouldn’t feel comfortable living in a smaller town with more limited health care resources.
 She would also want to remain closer to her children in South Carolina, instead of a four-hour flight away.